Barry Bowen: Business career

 Bowen had a large number of other business interests, in addition to his Coca-Cola and Belikin operations.
 He owned the Gallon Jug Estate, a 130000 acre private nature reserve in Orange Walk District.
 Within Bowen's Gallon Jug Estate is the Chan Chich Lodge, a world famous Belizean rainforest hotel, and Gallon Jug Agro-Industries, a 3,000 acre organic experimental farm which Bowen established to produce cacao and cattle.
 The farm is also the only commercial coffee grower in Belize.
 He also owned Belize Aquaculture Ltd., a shrimp farm located near the village of Placencia, Stann Creek District, and a Ford dealership in Belize City.
 He also served as the director of Belize Airways, established in 1976, which was the country's first national airline.

 Bowen was killed around 5:30 p.m. on February 26, 2010, when the Cessna 206 he was piloting crashed on approach to the airstrip at San Pedro Town, Ambergris Caye.
 Bowen was 64 years old.
-The crash also killed Michael Casey and Jill Casey, teachers at Gallon Jug Community School on Bowen's Gallon Jug Estate, and their children, Makayla and Bryce, who were from Albany, New York.
-Bowen was survived by his wife, Lady Dixie Summerscales Bowen, six children, and several grandchildren.
+The crash also killed Michael Casey, Jill Casey, teachers at Gallon Jug Community School, and their children, Makayla and Bryce, who were from Albany, New York.
+Bowen was survived by his wife, Lady Bowen, four children, two stepchildren, and several grandchildren.

-Sir Barry Bowen was granted a state funeral on March 2, 2010, which was attended by Prime Minister Dean Barrow and his wife, leader of the opposition, Johnny Briceño, former Prime Minister Said Musa and other dignitaries.
+Sir Barry Bowen was granted a state funeral on March 2, 2010, which was attended by Prime Minister Dean Barrow and his wife, leader of the opposition, Johnny Briceño, former Prime Minister Said Musa, and other dignitaries.
 The funeral was held at St. John's Cathedral, Belize City.
 Bowen was buried with his parents in San Ignacio Town, Cayo District.

+Personal life

+In May 1965, Bowen married Carol Anne Caughey.
+They had one daughter, Shelley Anne Bowen, and two sons, Kevin Manfield Bowen and Michael Harwell Manfield Bowen; the marriage was dissolved in 2004.
+His second marriage in 2004 was to Dixie Walker Summerscales, who had two sons, Alexander George Westerhold and Dustin David Westerhold, from a previous marriage, and a daughter with Bowen, Courtney Walker Bowen.
+The couple had a home in San Pedro, Ambergris Caye, Belize.

+Alexander and Dustin, while never adopted by Bowen, legally changed their last name to Bowen after they both turned eighteen.